The Board of Directors has the six standing committees described below:

 - Audit Committee Overview

 The Audit Committee selects and retains a firm of independent public accountants to conduct audits of the accounts of Duke Energy and its subsidiaries.
 It also reviews with the independent public accountants the scope and results of their audits, as well as the accounting procedures, internal controls, and accounting and financial reporting policies and practices of Duke Energy and its subsidiaries, and makes reports and recommendations to the Board of Directors as it deems appropriate.
 The Audit Committee is responsible for approving all audit and permissible non-audit services provided to Duke Energy by its independent public accountants.
 Pursuant to this responsibility, the Audit Committee adopted the policy on Engaging the Independent Auditor for Services, which provides that the Audit Committee will establish detailed services and related fee levels that may be provided by the independent public accountants and review such policy annually.
-See page 18 for additional information on the Audit Committee’s pre-approval policy.
+See page 18 of the 2013 proxy statement for additional information on the Audit Committee’s pre-approval policy.

 This committee met 10 times in 2012.
 Currently, the Audit Committee is comprised of Carlos A. Saladrigas (Chair), G. Alex Bernhardt, Sr., Michael G. Browning, John H. Forsgren, James B. Hyler, Jr. and James T. Rhodes.
 Each of these members has been determined to be “independent” within the meaning of the NYSE’s listing standards, Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”) and the Company’s categorical standards for independence.
 In addition, each of these members meets the financial literacy requirements for audit committee membership under the NYSE’s rules and the rules and regulations of the SEC.